-WASHINGTON -- Americans will get a text alert from President Trump next month.
-It's only a test.
+WASHINGTON — Many Americans received a text alert from President Donald Trump on Wednesday afternoon, but it was only a test.

-- Government will test the Wireless Emergency Alerts system
+- Government tested the Wireless Emergency Alerts system

-- A text alert will be sent to cell phones around the country
+- A text alert was sent to cell phones around the country

-People will get test text from the Wireless Emergency Alerts system for the first time on Wednesday, Oct.3 .
+People were to get a test text from the Wireless Emergency Alerts system for the first time on Wednesday.
 The system sends out a nationwide text to the public in the event of an emergency.

 The test was originally supposed to happen on Sept.
 20, but it was postponed.

-FEMA says any compatible cell phone tied to a participating wireless provider that is switched on and in the range of cell tower should get the alert once.
+FEMA says any compatible cell phone tied to a participating wireless provider that is switched on and in the range of cell tower should have received the alert once.